Medication

 What do tirzepatide clinical trial results show?

-The SURMOUNT clinical trial program evaluated tirzepatide for weight management in over 5,000 participants.
-In the SURMOUNT-1 trial, participants receiving the highest dose (15 mg) lost an average of 22.5% of their body weight over 72 weeks — roughly one-quarter of their starting weight.
-Even the lowest dose (5 mg) produced an average weight loss of 15%.
+The tirzepatide clinical trial program evaluated the medication for weight management in over 5,000 participants.
+Participants receiving the highest dose (15 mg) lost a substantial average share of their body weight over roughly 72 weeks — approaching one-quarter of their starting weight in the highest-dose group.
+Even the lowest dose produced meaningful average weight loss.

-These results surpass those seen with semaglutide in comparable trials.
-The SURMOUNT-2 trial, which focused on patients with both obesity and type 2 diabetes, showed average weight loss of 14.7% at the highest dose, along with A1C reductions of up to 2.4 percentage points.
+Trials that focused on patients with both obesity and type 2 diabetes showed clinically significant average weight loss at the highest dose, along with substantial A1C reductions.

 A notable finding was the proportion of participants achieving clinically meaningful weight loss thresholds.
-In SURMOUNT-1, 63% of participants on the 15 mg dose lost at least 20% of their body weight, and 36% lost at least 25%.
-These numbers represent the most impressive results ever recorded for a pharmaceutical weight loss intervention in randomized controlled trials.
+A majority of participants on the highest dose lost at least one-fifth of their body weight, and a sizable subset lost a quarter or more.
+These outcomes were among the strongest observed in randomized controlled trials of weight-management pharmacotherapy.

 What is the tirzepatide dosing schedule and how is it administered?